There Will Be Blood: Decade-end lists

 The February 2020 issue of New York Magazine lists There Will Be Blood alongside Citizen Kane, Sunset Boulevard, Dr. Strangelove, Butch Cassidy and the Sundance Kid, The Conversation, Nashville, Taxi Driver, The Elephant Man, Pulp Fiction, In the Bedroom, and Roma as "The Best Movies That Lost Best Picture at the Oscars."

 Best of the Century lists

 Filmmakers Denis Villeneuve, Antoine Fuqua, Darius Khondji, Cord Jefferson, Joanna Hogg, Reinaldo Marcus Green, Kate Berlant, Josh Safdie, Robert Eggers and Jason Blum have all cited the film as among the best of the 21st century.

 In 2016, it was voted the number three in the BBC's 100 Greatest Films of the 21st Century as picked by 177 film critics from around the world.
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) ranked its screenplay 7th in WGA’s 101 Greatest Screenplays of the 21st Century (so far).
+The film was tied for 122nd place in the 2022 Sight and Sound critic's poll.

 In June 2025, the film ranked number three on The New York Times list of "The 100 Best Movies of the 21st Century" and ranked number 4 on its "Readers' Choice" edition of the list.

 In July 2025, Rolling Stone ranked There Will Be Blood as the best movie of the 21st century.